zwettemaan/IDTideChart/README.md

 ## Using

-Use InDesign to open the _TideMap.indt_ file.
+Use InDesign to open the _TideMap.idml_ file.

 Check the pasteboard area on the left.
 Adjust the station code in the configuration frame on the InDesign pasteboard.